 Appropriate Use of Computing Resources

-Durham Tech students have the right to pursue timely, legitimate grievances against employees of the college.
-Therefore, the college shall establish, publish, and follow a procedure that delineates the rights and responsibilities of the aggrieved party and the college employee against whom a grievance may be lodged.
-View the Student Grievance and Academic Appeal procedure.
+Students have the right to pursue timely, legitimate grievances against employees of the College.
+Therefore, the College shall establish, publish, and follow a procedure that delineates the rights and responsibilities of the aggrieved party and the College employee against whom a grievance may be lodged.

 Safety and Security